kelidon/anakonProject/README.md

 # Anakon website

-A Futter Web animated landing page *Progressive Web Application*.
+A Futter Web animated landing page.

 Available on [anakon.by](http://anakon.by/)

 ##  About

+Progressive Web Application.

 An extraordinary designed web application developed in a close collaboration with the customer, enriched with interactive animations of navigation and acquaintance.